 The Red Jumps Trail, also known as a “Free Ride Trail”, has loads of big berms drops and table tops from start to finish.
 It’s the trail for experienced riders wanting to get some airtime.
 This trail is very unforgiving on a hardtail* bike.
 A full suspension or Downhill bike is much better suited for this trail.
 Approx 1km long.
 (All weather trail)

 Single track, with lots of off-camber roots sections and drops.
 A full suspension Downhill bike is the best suited for this trail.

 Single track, with lots of off-camber roots sections, rock gardens and drops with roll-arounds.
-It’s fast and flowing and is still regarded as one of the favourite tracks here.
+It’s fast and flowing and is still regarded as one of the favorite tracks here.
 A full suspension Downhill bike is the best suited for this trail.